Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-linux.rst

         In the output it should say ``1 added`` if it was successful.

+        Now restart Firefox (or other Mozilla application) and login to your server using ``https://``.
+No SSL warning should appear.
+If you still encounter issues, `contact support <https://start9.com/contact>`_.

     .. group-tab:: Arch/Garuda

         From the folder you have downloaded your Start9 server's Root CA, run the following commands (if you have changed the certificate's filename, be sure to change it here):